 Government Administration.
 Any building which hosts offices for personnel either directly employed or contracted to provide a government administrative function.
+This definition shall not encompass buildings owned and/or used by other public entities, such as schools or libraries.

 Green Roof.
 A roof that is partially or completely covered with vegetation.